ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/S01-Force_Fields_Overview.md

 #### OPLS
-OPLS family force fields are created for liquid simulations containing organic molecules and proteins.
+Force fields of the OPLS family are designed for simulating liquids that contain organic molecules and proteins.
 The VDW parameters are optimized using experimental liquid properties, mainly enthalpies of vaporization and densities.
 The atomic partial charges are derived using QM and experimental condensed-phase properties.
+An important part of the OPLS philosophy is balancing solvent-solvent and solute-solvent interactions.

 ##### [OPLS-AA](https://pubs.acs.org/doi/10.1021/ja9621760) (1996)
 This is the first all-atom OPLS force field.
 Bond stretching and angle bending parameters are taken from the AMBER force field.
 The torsional parameters were fit to the RHF/6-31G* calculations of about 50 organic molecules and ions.
 The charges are empirical and have been obtained from fitting to reproduce properties of organic liquids.